 Zora J. Murff

-Zora J. Murff completed a BS in Psychology from Iowa State University (2010) and is currently pursuing a BFA at the University of Iowa.
+Zora Murff completed a BS in Psychology from Iowa State University (2010) and his MFA in Studio Art from the University of Nebraska–Lincoln.
 Murff’s work has been shown in exhibitions in both Iowa and Kansas, and has been featured in various online publications including: Wired Magazine’s Raw File and Feature Shoot.